Looking back, I can see my resistance training has gone through four stages marked by the exercises I did and how often I did them.

 - Squat 365

 Again, I stuck with this workout for a decade.
-When I hit 40, I was feeling stale, and going to the gym 5x a week was getting old.
-There were some cross trainer guys preaching compound exercises and 20 minute workouts and such, so I did some research and ended up with Bill Pearl’s 5×5.
+When the big Four-oh (40) rolled around, I was feeling stale, and going to the gym 5x a week was getting old.
+There were some cross trainer guys preaching compound exercises and 20 minute workouts and such, so I did some research and ended up with Bill Starr’s 5×5.

-After more than 20 years in the gym the thought of a shorter workout done with less frequency had a certain appeal.
+After more than 20 years in the gym the thought of a shorter workout done less often had a certain appeal.
 I could do the whole workout in about 30 – 40 minutes, vice the 70 – 90 I spent previously.

 And it worked.
-In the space of a year, from age 40 – 41, I went from 185 pounds (where I’d been forever) to 198 (did some dietary changes too).
-I was squatting 320 for reps and set a new personal best deadlift of 430.
+In the space of a year, from age 40 – 41, I went from weighing 185 pounds (where I’d been forever) to 198 (did some dietary changes too).
+I was squatting 320 for reps and set a new personal best dead lift of 435.

 Alas, injuries took their toll.
-Elbow surgery for a bone spur in my left elbow (directly related to lifting for so long) and a torn right triceps tendon (hence my low bench press poundage), a pulled muscle in my back that kept me off squats and dead lifts for almost 4 months, torn rotator cuff….
+Elbow surgery for a bone spur in my left elbow (directly related to lifting for so long and specifically to those heavy French presses of my youth) and a torn right triceps tendon (hence my low bench press poundage), a pulled muscle in my back that kept me off squats and deadlifts for almost 4 months, a torn rotator cuff took away press for a few months….

-When I finally found myself healthy again, the close-to-max effort of the 5×5 wasn’t so appealing.
-I’d grown to like the compound stuff though, and the shorter, less-frequent workouts, so I took the principles of the 5×5 and hacked up my current workout, which sorta kinda looks like this:
+When I finally found myself healthy again, the close-to-max effort of the 5×5 wasn’t so appealing anymore.
+I’d grown to like the compound stuff though, and the shorter, less-frequent workouts, so I took the principles of the 5×5 and hacked up a new workout, which sorta kinda looks like this:

 - Mon: Squats, Incline Press, Hanging Clean to Press, Chin Ups/Pull Ups, Dips